simon-kowerski/SPICEnet-Protocol/README.md

 See [lib/spicenet](https://github.com/simon-kowerski/SPICEnet-Protocol/tree/main/lib/spicenet) for all source code\
 Testing and miscelaneous files can be found in the main directory

+see snp.h and snp.c for the code written for application interactions (these files contain the "session layer" SPICEnet API)

 Formal documentation to be written after the completion of the Space Grant Program (i need to write a paper about this first...)